Izendi/Izendi.github.io/content/projects/Procedural-World-PN/index.md

 ## Introduction
 Perlin noise produces pseudo random number values that have a smooth gradient change from one value to another.
 Unlike white noise which just outputs random values with no regard to what value came before.
 (See [here](../perlinnoise) for more info)

-We generate perlin noise in one, two or three dimensions.
+We generate Perlin noise in one, two or three dimensions.
 When generating in 2D, we essentially create a grid of noise values.
 In graphics, colors can be represented as a combination of values between 0-1.
 To understand how this can be used to generate terrain in a virtual world, it is first important to understand height fields:

 ## Height fields